 The beginning of Romans 12 talks about how we are members of one another in the Body.
 It then lists a number of commands about how we are to relate with one another including being devoted to one another and living in harmony with one another.
 Verse 18 zeroes in on the responsibility of individual members of the Body for this to happen saying, “If it is possible, as far as it depends on you, live at peace with everyone” (Rom.
 12:18).

-Romans 14 deals with issues that too often bring division in the church … negotiable matters.
+Romans 14 deals with problems that too often bring division in the church … negotiable matters.
 Throughout the chapter we find reference to our personal accountability in these issues. — “Who are you to judge someone else’s servant?
 To their own master, servants stand or fall. … You, then, why do you judge your brother or sister?
 Or why do you treat them with contempt?
 For we will all stand before God’s judgment seat. … So then, each of us will give an account of ourselves to God. … Let us therefore make every effort to do what leads to peace and to mutual edification.”
 (Rom.
 14:4-19)

 And, we can’t get around verses like the following: